sermon: Why Three Kings Are Missing From Matthew 1

 Anybody know anything about Ahab?
 He was possibly the most wicked king that Israel ever had.
-He was blessed (?) by having as his wife Jezebel.
+He was "blessed" by having as his wife Jezebel.
 What a blessing!
-Now how were relations cemented between Jehoshaphat and Ahab?
+How were relations cemented between Jehoshaphat and Ahab?
 Well, they arranged a marriage.
 Jehoshaphat's son, Jehoram, married Ahab and Jezebel's daughter, Athaliah.
 That was a very common way of doing things back then in those days.
 And so they became blood relatives.

 II Chronicles 21:5-6 Jehoram was 32 years old when he became king, and he reigned eight years in Jerusalem.
 And he walked in the ways of the kings of Israel.
 [Not in the ways of his father Jehoshaphat, who was a pretty good king overall.]
 Just as the house of Ahab had done for he had the daughter of Ahab as a wife; and he did evil in the sight of the Lord.

 Let us drop down to verse 12.
 Things got so bad that Elijah, who had been whirled away in a whirlwind about seven or eight years before, sent a letter to Jehoram.